henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 Examples below focus on its use by menus.

 ## To lock an item
-Set `"_isLocked" = true` in the object's model JSON, or set this model attribute within the plug-in's javascript code.
+Set `"_isLocked": true` in the object's model JSON, or set this model attribute within the plug-in's javascript code.
 Once set, the attribute can be referenced to determine behavior.

 ## Using `"_isLocked"` to determine behavior
 Implement code in your JS, template, and CSS that checks the attribute and responds accordingly.